Sgvkamalakar/Water_Potability_Prediction_App/README.md

 ![image](https://user-images.githubusercontent.com/103712713/224483577-14de3725-327b-4db8-97df-eeb7ef51f97b.png)

+* It is important to note that the accuracy of the prediction may vary depending on the quality of your inputs.
+Therefore, it is recommended to use accurate and reliable data when testing the results of the app.

 #### Understanding the Model:
 The model is built using Python and Scikit-learn libraries.
 It uses a Random Forest Classifier algorithm to predict the potability of water based on the given parameters.
 The dataset used for building the model is available in the repository as a CSV file.
 The data is preprocessed, cleaned, and transformed before being used to train the machine learning model.